minio/docs/source/reference/minio-mc-admin/mc-admin-heal.rst

 .. end-mc-admin-heal-desc

-:mc-cmd:`mc admin heal` is resource intensive and typically not required even after drive failures or corruption events.
+:mc-cmd:`mc admin heal` is resource intensive and typically not required as a manual process, even after drive failures or corruption events.

+As a part of normal operations, MinIO:

-Instead, MinIO automatically heals objects damaged by silent bit rot corruption, drive failure, or other issues on ``POST`` or ``GET``.
+- automatically heals objects damaged by silent bit rot corruption, drive failure, or other issues on each ``POST`` or ``GET`` operation.
-MinIO also performs periodic background object healing using the :ref:`scanner <minio-concepts-scanner>`.
+- performs periodic background object healing using the :ref:`scanner <minio-concepts-scanner>`.
+- aggressively heals objects after drive replacement.

 Refer to :ref:`minio-concepts-healing` for more details on how MinIO heals objects.